• About

 I did fix some of these areas by sanding them down a little and adding another blue layer and another top coat layer when dried.
 But that’s not the ideal solution.

 The next time I would definitely like to try using a paint sprayer for both the paint layer and the top coat.
 The instructions recommend brushing if you’re going to add the glaze, because the glaze kind of settles in the brush strokes.
-But since I would probably skip that anyway, it would be nice to try spraying.

 After the top coat has dried for 12 hours, hardware and doors and drawers can be returned.
 I still let everything continue to cure 2 more weeks before adding the new pulls and knobs on.
 (Partly because I was just putting off finding the door template and drill – ha!)